Do you think there are reasons why you hesitate about blogging? Follow me as we discuss five reasons to erase your hesitations about blogging.

 Not every blogger’s story is a success story.
 Still, hundreds of bloggers who have come forward and presented serious proof of income from their blogs can’t all be just hamming it up.

-If you haven’t yet, it’s time to face that fact that blogging can be a lucrative source of income.
+If you haven’t yet, it’s time to face the fact that blogging can be a lucrative source of income.

 There are so many reasons why you’ll want to monetize your blog.
 Earning from your blog can boost your motivation and make you want to do more and be more.